pusztayj/squirrelSimulator/README.md

 ### How to Play
 To play the game you must only run main.py.

 The purpose of this game is survive.
-There is no way to win, but the only way to loose is too die.
+There is no way to win, but the only way to lose is too die.
 The only way you survive is by collecting acorns.

 These are the following controls:
 ```